 We provide an update to the SoLID PVDIS experiment, E12-10-007, approved by PAC37 in 2010.
-3 The main goal of SoLID PVDIS is to test the Standard Model (SM) and search for beyond-the-SM (BSM) 4 physics.
-Even though the SM is consistent with a large number of experimental tests, evidence that the SM 5 is incomplete and that it belongs to a larger theoretical framework remains, such as the long-lasting dark 6 matter and hierarchy problems.
-Testing of the SM and search for BSM physics will remain a long-term 7 effort pursued by communities from low energy atomic physics to the high energy program at the LHC, 8 and SoLID PVDIS belongs to this EW/BSM program yet remains unique given its unambiguous access 9 to a specific combination of the electron-quark effective couplings.
-On the hadronic physics side, PVDIS 10 on the proton provides access to the PDF ratio d/u at high x, free from nuclear effects that cloud even 11 the latest experiments that utilized innovative experimental techniques.
-In short, the physics motivation 12 of SoLID PVDIS remains strong.
-13 Extensive progress has been made on the development of the SoLID spectrometer, from procure-14 ment and refurbishment of the magnet, to detector pre-R&D activities, to progress in data acquisition and 15 simulation.
-Discussions with theory groups are also in progress on the interpretation of the data.
-The mea-16 surement described in our original proposal remains feasible and the budget for systematic uncertainties 17 valid.
-In this document, we will review the physics motivation of PVDIS and updates to the landscape of 18 EW/BSM physics and PDF ratio d/u study, and provide progress on the apparatus.
-In 2010, we requested 19 338 PAC days of beam time and were approved for 169 days.
-We request 338 PAC days of beam time, 20
+The main goal of SoLID PVDIS is to test the Standard Model (SM) and search for beyond-the-SM (BSM) physics.
+Even with the Higgs boson now discovered by the LHC, evidence that the SM is only an effective theory at the electroweak (EW) scale and that it belongs to a larger theoretical framework remains, from the long-lasting dark matter and neutrino mass problems, to new experimental results ranging from the muon g - 2 to the latest W-mass discrepancy.
+Testing of the SM and search for BSM physics will remain a long-term effort pursued by communities from low energy atomic physics to the high energy program at the LHC, and SoLID PVDIS belongs to this EW/BSM program yet remains unique given its unambiguous access to a specific combination of the electron-quark effective couplings.
+On the hadronic physics side, PVDIS on the proton provides access to the PDF ratio d/u at high x, free from nuclear effects that cloud even the latest experiments that utilized innovative experimental techniques.
+In short, the physics motivation of SoLID PVDIS remains strong and the program impactful, if not more so than 12 years ago.

+Xiaochao: version1 variation: On the apparatus side, extensive progress has been made for SoLID, from magnetic procurement and refurbishment, to detector pre-R&D activities, to progress in data acquisition and simulation.
+Collaborative discussions with theory groups are also in progress.
+The measurement described in our original proposal remains feasible and the budget for systematic uncertainties valid.
+In this document, we will review the physics motivation of PVDIS and updates to the landscape of EW/BSM physics and PDF ratio d/u study, and provide progress on the apparatus.
+We requested 338 PAC days of beam time, same as for the 2010 proposal.